With a busy schedule of carols, carnivals and celebratory events in Malta, winter is just as hot as summer

 While there are many New Year’s celebrations across Malta, the fireworks display at Valletta waterfront is one of the most memorable.
 Revellers can enjoy dinner, drinks, live music and entertainment along the waterfront promenade, before the show starts at the stroke of midnight, illuminating the harbour and its historic forts.

 An important event for the world’s baroque music scene, the Valletta International Baroque Festival invites leading international baroque musicians and ensembles to Malta for 17 days of performances at various venues across the city, such as the historic Teatru Manoel.
-Celebrating its fifth edition in 2017, the festival has gone from strength-to-strength to establish itself as one of the globe’s best baroque events.
+Celebrating its sixth edition in 2018, the festival has gone from strength-to-strength to establish itself as one of the globe’s best baroque events.

 Adding a splash of colour to winter is the Malta Carnival.
 One of the most exciting seasonal events in Malta, the festival takes place across the island, with the main celebrations in the capital, Valletta, where thousands gather to watch parades of colourful floats and party-goers in bright costumes.
 A great opportunity to let your hair down at the end of winter, the carnival continues late into the night at the bars and clubs of Paceville.